abdullahkhan93/Message-Board-Application/README.md

 # Java Web Services: Message Board Application

 This project consists of a Java Message Board Application.
 It comprises of two services, i.e., the createMessage service for creation of messages (JAX-WS - SOAP protocol) and the listMessages for listing all messages persisted in the application (JAX-RS - REST protocol).
 The listMessages has versioning implemented to show different views based on HTTP Request type.
-The application is just a basic version and can be worked upon even further in the future.

 ## 1. Getting Started